sharmavins23/gameboy/README.md

 It's a simple project that features a (nearly) cycle-accurate Game Boy emulator, functional with a few games.

+Notably, it features some serious refactoring as well as improvements to logging and robustness over the original.

+# Setup

+The project was originally created using WSL2, though it can run on Windows with proper setup (see the original repository for the DLL files - DLLs can simply be added in with the corresponding folder).

+For Linux:

+1. `sudo apt-get install cmake build-essential libsdl2-dev libsdl2-ttf-dev`
+2. `mkdir build`
+3. `cd build`
+4. `cmake ..`
+5. `make`
+6. `gbemu/gbemu ../roms/<RomName>.gb`

+# Technical Information

 # References

 -   [Game Boy Pan Docs](https://gbdev.io/pandocs/)